Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills

-This is not an entirely new problem, and researchers can draw deep conceptual inspiration from several established fields: \begin{itemize}[leftmargin=12pt] \item \textbf{Co-evolutionary Algorithms.} Classic work in evolutionary computation has long studied how two or more interacting populations---such as \emph{hosts vs.\ parasites} or \emph{predators vs.\ prey}---apply reciprocal selection pressures that drive arms races, emergent structure, and increasingly sophisticated strategies.
-Hillis~\cite{hillis1990} introduced the seminal host--parasite model, showing that co-evolving adversarial test cases can significantly improve solution robustness.
+Related problems have been studied in several established fields: \begin{itemize}[leftmargin=12pt] \item \textbf{Co-evolutionary Algorithms.} Classic work in evolutionary computation has studied how two or more interacting populations (such as hosts vs.\ parasites or predators vs.\ prey) apply reciprocal selection pressures that drive arms races, emergent structure, and progressively more complex strategies.
+Hillis~\cite{hillis1990co} introduced the seminal host-parasite model, showing that co-evolving adversarial test cases can improve solution robustness.
 Subsequent work on competitive co-evolution explored dynamics such as disengagement, cycling, and evolutionary complexification~\cite{rosin2004}.
-Other lines of research developed cooperative multi-population architectures in which sub-components co-adapt to form joint solutions~\cite{potter2000}.
+Other lines of research developed cooperative multi-population architectures in which subcomponents co-adapt to form joint solutions~\cite{potter2000}.
 Comprehensive surveys~\cite{sushil2008survey} situate these approaches within a broader taxonomy of competitive and cooperative CEAs.
-In our setting, we can view the agent $\mathcal{A}$ and its tool $\mathcal{T}$ as two interdependent populations evolving on a shared fitness landscape, allowing reciprocal adaptation, arms-race dynamics, and emergent specialization to arise naturally from their interaction.
+In our setting, we can view the agent $\mathcal{A}$ and its tool $\mathcal{T}$ as two interdependent populations evolving on a shared fitness landscape, where reciprocal selection pressures can drive emergent specialization.